 Poor oral hygiene habits, such as lack of brushing or brushing too hard, can cause gum bleeding, inflammation and infection, which can lead to gum pain.

-What to do: It is essential to maintain good oral hygiene by brushing your teeth at least twice a day, especially after meals, and using dental floss and mouthwash.
+How to relieve: It is essential to maintain good oral hygiene by brushing your teeth at least twice a day, especially after meals, and using dental floss and mouthwash.
 Furthermore, it is also important to brush your teeth without using too much force, preferably using a soft brush, to prevent gum damage.

 2. Gingivitis